AlmogBaku/openai-streaming/README.md

 async def error_message(typ: str, description: AsyncGenerator[str, None]):
     """
     You MUST use this function when requested to do something that you cannot do.

+    :param typ: The error's type
+    :param description: The error description
     """

     print("Type: ", end="")